 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X1 and Sony Alpha ALT-A99 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X1 does not offer wifi capability.
+In contrast, the X1 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the X1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.